139th Airlift Squadron

-The 139th Airlift Squadron (139 AS) is a unit of the New York Air National Guard 109th Airlift Wing Stationed at Stratton Air National Guard Base, Schenectady, New York.
+The 139th Airlift Squadron is a unit of the New York Air National Guard 109th Airlift Wing Stationed at Stratton Air National Guard Base, Schenectady, New York.
 The 139th is equipped with the specialized ski-equipped LC-130H Hercules for polar operations.

 History

 World War II

-Activated at Morris Field, North Carolina, receiving its initial cadre from the 20th Fighter Group.
-Initially Operated as an operational training squadron (OTU), flying P-39 Airacobras and P-43 Lancers with a mission to train newly graduated pilots from Training Command in single-engine fighter aircraft.
-Beginning in mid-1943 switched to replacement training (RTU), of pilots.
-Equipment upgraded to P-47 Thunderbolts and lastly P-40 Warhawks.
+The 303rd Fighter Squadron was activated at Morris Field, North Carolina, receiving its initial cadre from the 20th Fighter Group, initially operated as an operational training squadron (OTU), flying P-39 Airacobras and P-43 Lancers with a mission to train newly graduated pilots from Training Command in single-engine fighter aircraft.
+Beginning in mid-1943 switched to replacement training (RTU) of pilots.
+Equipment upgraded to P-47 Thunderbolts and, lastly, P-40 Warhawks.
 Was disbanded in May 1944 with reorganization of training units, personnel and equipment absorbed by "Squadron B", 336th AAF Base Unit (Replacement Training Unit, Fighter).